dollymoulekhi/dollymoulekhi/README.md

 ## About me :mortar_board:
-**Data Scientist** with a Bachelor's degree in Mechanical Engineering and looking to enhance my professional experience with an IT company specializing in Machine Learning  and data science.
-Other than spending my time on jupyter notebook and Google Collab, I love to read about **space and astronomy.**
+**Data Scientist** having more than 2 years of experince in Machine Learning, Supervised Leraning, Unsupervised Learning.
+I have a great command on Recommendation and Prediction systems.
+I have done my  Bachelor's degree in Mechanical Engineering.Other than spending my time on jupyter notebook and Google Collab, I love to read about **Science and Technology.**

 ## Programming
 - **Machine Learning**